 If you're feeling this way, you’re not alone!
-Together we can fix this.
+H

-Yes, the recruiting process can be a slog – especially when you’re trying to run a business at the same time.
+Yes, the recruiting process can feel like a slog – especially when you’re trying to run a business at the same time.
 It’s distressing for candidates too.
 In fact, 73% say that the job search process is one of the most stressful things in life!

 Loads of small business owners jump into hiring without spending enough time upfront thinking about why, what, and who they’re looking for.